redis-developer/context-eng-matters/workshop/README.md

-# Context Engineering Workshop (4-Hour Intensive)
+# Context Engineering Workshop

 ![Redis](https://redis.io/wp-content/uploads/2024/04/Logotype.svg?auto=webp&quality=85,75&width=120)

 ## 🎯 Workshop Overview

 This condensed workshop covers the essential concepts of context engineering for AI agents.
-In 4 hours, you'll learn how to build intelligent agents that remember, retrieve, and reason with context.
+You'll learn how to build intelligent agents that remember, retrieve, and reason with context.

 **What You'll Build:** A course advisor agent that can:
 - Search courses using semantic RAG